maevadevs/Go-Developer-Advanced/05-Functions/readme.md

 - **In practice, this is not a limitation**
   - A function should not have more than a few parameters
   - Named and optional parameters are mostly useful when function has a lot of parameters
-  - If so, the function might be too complicated
+  - If so, the function might be too complicated and should be simplified

 ## Variadic Function and Slices